 Eighteenth hole, 410 yards; Not as dramatic as the holes that immediately precede it, this becomes a very fine Home hole because of its raised kidney shaped green complex.
 Some approaches will catch the right edge of the green only to roll off the plateau and leave an interesting chip or putt back up the three foot slope.
 Other approaches may catch the bank and be kicked further from the green, leaving a very awkward recovery shot across flat ground to the raised green.

-To see Deal ranked #50 in the world in the 1939 publication of The National Golf Review as found by Tom MacWood is of no surprise.
-More is the pity is that golfers rush to play courses on the modern Open rot alike Royal Birkdale and Muirfield, not understanding that the historic links at Deal still offers a superior form of links golf to this day.
+More is the pity is that golfers rush to play courses on the modern Open rota, not understanding that the historic links at Deal still offer a superior form of links golf to this day.
 In sum, to quote Mark Rowlinson again regarding Deal, ‘True, there are blind shots, short par 4s, and uneven fairways, the sort of thing deplored by some modern players, but they are appreciated and expected by connoisseurs of true links golf.’